johalun/crossrust/README.md

 Before running the script make sure to install `brew` and `rustup`.
 You will be prompted if anything is missing.

-Check in `build.sh` for more details.
+Change the parameters in the top of `build.sh` to suite your system then just type
+`./build.sh`
+in the checkout folder.